cedekpoole/favourite-music-dashboard/README.md

 - Have a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class/id naming conventions, indentation, quality comments, and so on).

 - Have a quality README (including a unique name, description, technologies used, screenshot, and link to the deployed application).
 Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 ## Installation